rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Feeling maudlin.
 (Reflection on the last few  musings, all of which made me sad - Paul Nossiter, The Joe Stories, The Meaning of Things, Facebook reminders.)
 I wonder why.
 Is it that mom's birthday is this week?
 Is it feeling my own mortality?
+(Interestingly, these got spread out a bit.)
 1. Implicit bias.
 (Implicit Association) (What I know.
 What I believe.
    What the evidence suggests.
 Vs. Explicit bias.
 Etc. Etc.)
    <https://implicit.harvard.edu/implicit/>